alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 shows this in practice -- it keeps track of the number of text records it processes but does not pollute the output stream with that information.
 Instead the final record count is printed to stdout.

-Again as an aside, I have taken the `revLine()` function out of the main program file and created a new module called [`textutils`](https://github.com/alecthegeek/Intro2/blob/master/stdio/textutils.py).
-This makes the main program file simpler and means I can use the `revLine()` in multiple programs without repeating the code.
+Note that I have taken the `revLine()` function out of the main program file and created a new module called [`textutils`](https://github.com/alecthegeek/Intro2/blob/master/stdio/textutils.py).
+This makes the main program file simpler and means that `revLine()` can be used in multiple programs without repeating the code each time.

 ## Where do `print()` and `input()` fit in the world of standard I/O?

 In example 0 `input()` and `print()` were used for the keyboard and screen?
-Can and should we still use them?
+Can, and should, we still use them?

 The answer is yes, but use with some care.